First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 • the potential dilutive effect of future equity issuances;

 All forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the cautionary statements set forth above and included and described in more detail in our periodic reports filed with the Securities and Exchange Commission, or SEC, under the Securities Exchange Act of 1934, as amended, under the caption “Risk Factors.”
 Interested parties are urged to read in their entirety such risk factors prior to making any investment decision with respect to the Company.
-Forward-looking statements speak only as of the date they are made and we do not undertake or assume any obligation to update publicly any of these statements to reflect actual results, new information or future events, changes in assumptions or changes in other factors affecting forward-looking statements, except to the extent required by applicable laws.
+Forward-looking statements speak only as of the date they are made, and we do not undertake or assume any obligation to update publicly any of these statements to reflect actual results, new information or future events, changes in assumptions or changes in other factors affecting forward-looking statements, except to the extent required by applicable laws.
 If we update one or more forward-looking statements, no inference should be drawn that we will make additional updates with respect to those or other forward-looking statements.

-Fourth Quarter 2021 Conference Call for Investors
+Fourth Quarter 2025 Conference Call for Investors

-First Interstate BancSystem, Inc. will host a conference call to discuss the results for the fourth quarter of 2021 at 11 a.m.
-Eastern Time (9 a.m.
-Mountain Time) on Friday, January 28, 2022.
+First Interstate BancSystem, Inc. will host a conference call to discuss the results for the fourth quarter of 2025 at 9:30 a.m.
+Eastern Time (7:30 a.m.
+Mountain Time) on Thursday, January 29, 2026.
 The conference call will be accessible by telephone and through the Internet.
-Participants may join the call by dialing 1-844-200-6205; the access code is 657632.
-To participate via the Internet, visit https://events.q4inc.com/attendee/659112938.
-The call will be recorded and made available for replay after 1 p.m.
-Eastern Time (11 a.m.
-Mountain Time) on January 28, 2022 through 9 a.m.
-Eastern Time (7 a.m.
-Mountain Time) on February 27, 2022, by dialing 1-866-813-9403.
-The replay access code is 293485.
+Participants may join the call by dialing 1-800-549-8228; the access code is 06978.
+To participate via the Internet, visit www.FIBK.com.
+The call will be recorded and made available for replay on January 29, 2026, after 1:00 p.m.
+Eastern Time (11:00 a.m.
+Mountain Time), through February 28, 2026, prior to 9:00 a.m.
+Eastern Time (7:00 a.m.
+Mountain Time), by dialing 1-888-660-6264; the access code is 06978.
 The call will also be archived on our website, www.FIBK.com, for one year.

 About First Interstate BancSystem, Inc.